barrystyle/nyc3/README.md

 ============================================

-Built upon Bitcoin Core 0.18; NYC3 offers a blocktime of 10 seconds, consensus operates using the 'Parallel' password hashing algorithm in a POW configuration (SHA512-based) and uses LWMA3 to regulate block-spacing.
+Built upon NYC3 0.18; NYC3 offers a blocktime of 10 seconds, consensus operates using the 'Parallel' password hashing algorithm in a POW configuration (SHA512-based) and uses LWMA3 to regulate block-spacing.

 License